zhouyl/flowblade/docs/components/media/gallery.md

 # Gallery

 Image gallery component with responsive grid layout for displaying collections of images.
 Gallery provides a flexible way to display image galleries.
+Perfect for photo galleries, product showcases, and image collections.

 ## Components